 What to do when these symptoms strike?

 You know your body.
 You know when something is just not right.
 Seek immediate medical care if you experience troubling symptoms that feel unusual for you, especially if they persist over time or get worse.
+Call 911 if you believe that serious symptoms might be heart-related.

 Find out more about this CardioSmart infographic from the American College of Cardiology.